 Thomas Telford (1757-1834), who the town is named after, was one of the key figures in the British industrial revolution.
 In 1787, he was appointed the Surveyor of Public Works for Shropshire and had a huge impact on the county’s infrastructure and architecture.

 In April 1988, a 3m high and 8m wide sculpture of the great man was unveiled in Telford Square as a tribute to the town’s namesake.
 Cast in bronze and iron, the sculpture by Andre Wallace shows the figure of Thomas Telford in waistcoat, shirt and trousers learning over the letter ‘o’ in Telford, holding a top hat in his hands, with his coat hanging on the letter ‘d’.

 When it was first unveiled, the bronze and iron statue was painted.
 The letters ‘T’ and ‘l’ and the full stop at the end were painted black and edged in light grey.
 The letters ‘e’, ‘f’ ‘o’, ‘r’ and ‘d’ were reversed; painted light grey and edged in black.
 Thomas Telford and his coat were also painted black.
 The weather has, however, taken its toll over the last 30 years, stripping away all traces of the original paintwork.

-Work to clean up the statue and surrounding area has now started.
+Work to clean up the statue and surrounding area has started earlier 2018.

 Last summer, Telford & Wrekin Council asked people what legacy projects they would like to see happen during the anniversary year.